Tube Guitar Amp Overdrive

 A beam tetrode's control grid and screen grid are precisely aligned to shield the screen from electrons to reduce electron impact and screen current.

 Since true pentodes flow much more screen current than beam tetrodes an amp designed for pentodes like the EL34 needs to limit screen current to prevent excessive current from melting the screen which can short the tube and blow the screen resistor.
-A beam tetrode amp can get away with a small low watt screen resistor (some Fender amps have no screen resistor at all) but a true pentode amp needs protection.
+A beam tetrode amp can get away with a small low watt screen resistor (some Fender amps have no screen resistor at all) but a true pentode amp needs more protection.
 A typical pentode screen resistor is 1K and rated for 3 to 5 watts.
-I believe all modern tube amps should have a screen resistor of 470 to 1.5k and 5 watts to handle extreme, long term overdrive.
+I believe all modern tube amps should have a screen resistor of 470 to 1k and 5 watts to handle extreme, long term overdrive.